YahaniManawadu/hello-world/README.md

 Hi !

 I'm new to github.
-I like share my codings via github.
+I like to share my codings via github.